nick-ng/dominion-js/README.md

 - [ ] Svelte Store for Websockets on front-end
 - [ ] Update local state immediately as you play and handle updating as remote state arrives
    - Hash the state after each action and store hashes in an array.
 If you receive a state with the hash that is in the array, you know you're still in-sync with the server.
 If you get a hash you haven't seen before, you need to overwrite whatever game state you think you have
+   - +Card effects need to wait for the server
+- [ ] Animate buying cards
+- [ ] Animate clean-up phase

 ### ToDo Comments